Generalitat Valenciana

 The Generalitat Valenciana (Note: /ca-valencia/) is the generic name covering the different self-government institutions under which the Spanish autonomous community of Valencia is politically organized.

 It consists of seven institutions including the Corts Valencianes (or autonomous Parliament), the President of the Generalitat, or the autonomous government itself (or Consell).
 Its functions are regulated by the Valencian Statute of Autonomy.
 Despite being also present in various cities of the Valencian Community, the main locations of the autonomous Parliament, presidency of the Generalitat and the Consell are all in the city of Valencia.
 There is also an office in Brussels appointed by the Generalitat Valenciana lobbying before the European Union.

 President of the Generalitat

-The current President of the Generalitat Valenciana is Carlos Mazón of the People's Party of the Valencian Community (People's Party).
-He assumed the Presidency in July 2023 and took office in Les Corts in the same month, as the head of a coalition between the PP and Vox.
+The current President of the Generalitat Valenciana is Juanfran Pérez Llorca of the People's Party of the Valencian Community.
+He assumed the Presidency in November 2025.

 History

 The Generalitat Valenciana was created in 1418.
 It acted, along with the Monarch shared with the other territories of the Crown of Aragon, as the ruling body of the Kingdom of Valencia.
 Originally its posts were designated for three year terms.

 In 1510, the process of designating posts was reorganized, becoming more automatic and less elective.
 This re-organization stayed the same until 1709, when it was abolished as a consequence of the War of the Spanish Succession and the subsequent Nueva Planta decrees, along with the other fueros of the Kingdom of Valencia.

 The Generalitat Valenciana was not re-established until 1982, after the corresponding Valencian Statute of Autonomy was approved.